pallavisalokhe/javascript-learning/README.md

 - - .findIndex() is return the index(position) of element evaluates to true in the callback function.if it is not satisfied output is-1
 - - .reduce() method returns a single value after iterating through the elements of an array
 - Iteration Documents
+## Objects
+- Objects are variables too.
+But objects can contain many values.components of the language are actually objects under the hood
+-